Parshal/tauon/themer/README.md

 4. **Simple-mode fallback**
    - Preserve a legacy single-pass path (nebula-only) that bypasses the composer entirely.
 It keeps demos lightweight, offers a quick sanity check when debugging, and guarantees graceful degradation on constrained hardware.

-This doc is intentionally compact to be friendly to both humans and AI tools when bootstrapping new sessions around `cosmic-dream`.
+This doc is intentionally compact to be friendly to both humans and AI tools when bootstrapping new sessions around `themer`.
 For deeper notes on the recent spill-debug odyssey, see [`docs/thinking/shaderful.md`](./docs/thinking/shaderful.md).